-City was eliminated from Europe's elite competition after their 1-1 draw at home to Real Madrid on Wednesday, and has so far failed to pick up a single win with only one game remaining.
+City were eliminated from Europe's elite competition after their 1-1 draw at home to Real Madrid on Wednesday, and have so far failed to pick up a single win with only one game remaining.

 However, the 24-year-old is determined to help his teammates recover and is certain they are capable of winning the Premier League for a second successive season.

-After an indifferent start to their defense of the title, the defending champions returned to form and to the top of the Premier League after a 5-0 win over Aston Villa last weekend.
+After an indifferent start to their defence of the title, the defending champions returned to form and to the top of the Premier League after a 5-0 win over Aston Villa last weekend.